bkesterbyld/maroon-potato/src/pages/index.md

     title: The low code cloud data service
     subtitle: ''
     content: >
-      Above makes it easy to process, store and serve up real-time data to apps, teams and partners—no coding skills required.
+      Above makes it easy to process, store and serve up data to apps, teams and partners—no coding skills required.
     actions:
       - label: Learn More
         url: /general-enquiries